slic3r/Slic3r-Manual/src/expert-mode/fighting-ooze.md

 ooze from the nozzle in between extrusions.
 There are several settings in Slic3r to which can help to remedy this.

-The retraction settings, found in the `Printer` tab, tell the printer to pull back the filament between extrusion moves.
+The retraction settings, found in the `Extruder` section of `Printer` tab, tell the printer to pull back the filament between extrusion moves.
 This can alleviate the pressure in the nozzle, thus reducing ooze.
 After the subsequent travel move the retraction is reversed to prepare the extruder for the next extrusion.

  ![Retraction settings.](images/retraction_settings.png "fig:")